shuyiyyu/shuyiyyu.github.io/index.md

 ## Education
 - Ph.D. in Political Science, 2021 - 2026, University of Chicago
 - M.A. in Social Sciences, 2019 - 2021, University of Chicago
+- M.Sc. in Computer Science, 2017-2019, New York University

 ## News
 - [2025.04], Presentation at Formal Theory Conference, Washington University in St. Louis, MO.